afonzoeduardo/afonzoeduardo.github.io/_pages/index.md

 I am interested in Bayesian statistics and machine learning, in particular I have been exploring Bayesian surrogates, Bayesian optimization and amortized likelihood-free inference.

 For instance, while there has been work towards the design of black-box inference methods, bespoke solutions can exploit additional information to increase sample efficiency.
-I have designed and developed a class of [informative priors on the covariance of functions](/mlprojects/#informative-covariance) that leverage nonstationarity to encode preferences, accelerating optimization and inference even under weak prior information.
+I have designed and developed a class of [informative priors over functions](/mlprojects/#informative-covariance) that leverage nonstationarity to encode preferences, accelerating optimization and inference even under weak prior information.

 Relatedly, I have also proposed a [new active sampling method](/mlprojects/#mode-collapsed-acquisition-functions) that leads to more informative samples compared to the traditional acquisition methods used in Bayesian optimization.
 The method is based on the idea of sequential Laplace approximation, or sequential mode-seeking variational inference, with mode collapse.